ZJU-PLP/Project_IFAC_2020/README.md

 `rosrun custom_codes UR5_CPA_Gazebo.py`

-If you want to see the path beeing publish to RVIZ please run publish_trajectory.py and run UR5_CPA_Gazebo with --plot parameter
+If you want to see the path being publish to RVIZ please run publish_trajectory.py and run UR5_CPA_Gazebo with --plot parameter

 `rosrun custom_codes publish_trajectory.py`